-If you’re heading off on a winter road trip or driving home for Christmas, here are a few basic things to check on your car before you leave.
+If you’re heading off on a winter road trip or driving home for Christmas, here are a few basic car checks you should make before you leave.

 This post contains affiliate links – we receive a small fee from purchases made through these links.
 For more details, please see our Disclosure Statement.

 The winter weather is now well and truly with us, and the heavy rain, snow or frosty mornings can really make driving trickier.
-I always love taking my car out on a road trip, but driving in winter can have its own challenges.
+I always love taking my car out on a road trip, but driving in winter certainly presents its own challenges.

 When Mark and I headed up to Scotland to celebrate St Andrew’s Day in St Fillan’s at the end of November, we knew that the weather would be cold.
 In fact, we woke up on the first two mornings of our visit to a hard frost and -6C temperatures.
 Thick fog added a little more interest, and then on the final morning there was heavy rain.

 So whether you are planning to head home for Christmas or going away for a winter break, here are a few things you should check before you go on a road trip in winter.

 Check your Tyres